TellusR/tellusr-solr-template/README.md

 You can add a set of test data that will be auto imported when you run a test by putting a json file in a subdirectory of `$PROJECT_HOME` (which is the directory where the tellusr.env resides) named test_data.
 This file should be called `${COLLECTION}_data.json` where ${COLLECTION} is the name of the collection that the data should be imported into.
 If this is too big to commit into your project, you can keep a smaller set in a file named `${COLLECTION}_data_tiny.json`, which will be used when `${COLLECTION}_data.json` is not found.

+If this does not fit your needs, you can write your own custom import of data by implementing a function `migrate_data` in tellusr.env

 ## Deploying a Solr Cluster to Prod

 A typical production deployment may contain three solr instances that communicate toghether via zookeeper.
 (It should always be an [odd number of instances](https://solr.apache.org/guide/8_8/setting-up-an-external-zookeeper-ensemble.html).)
-You then first need to modify the foolowing lines zoo.cfg template included in $PROJECT_HOME:
+You then first need to modify the foolowing lines `zoo.cfg` template included in `$PROJECT_HOME`:

 ```
 server.1=localhost:2888:3888